 Labor.
 Prior to 2012,

-labor costs evenly across the ewe flock.
+labor costs were distributed evenly across the ewe flock.
 Starting in 2012, an

 estimate of individual annual labor requirements is assigned to each

 principle differentiator is the number of assisted births.
 The goal of the labor tracking